jctaillandier/colorGame/README.md

----- First Project using JS DOM manipulation -----
+---- First Project making DOM manipulation using Vanilla JS only -----

 - Simple Game to practice RGB color codes with a few adjustments